WeblateOrg/weblate/docs/formats/json.rst

 .. index::
     pair: JSON; file format

-.. versionchanged:: 2.16

-    Since Weblate 2.16 and with translate-toolkit at-least 2.2.4, nested structure JSON files are supported as well.

 .. versionchanged:: 4.3

     The structure of JSON file is properly preserved even for complex